 Before and After School Care is provided from 6:45am-8.30am in the morning and from 3.10pm-6.15pm in the evening.
 Average attendance is 20-25 in the morning and 35-45 in the afternoon.
 Vacation Care is also provided during school holiday periods.
 The programs are strongly supported and valued by the community.
-Programs operate with a permanent full-time Director and two part time Assistant Directors, with additional part time staff.
+Programs operate with a permanent full-time Director, Enrolment trends:

-Enrolment trends: